The Wedding at Cana (Veronese): Restoration

 Until the late 20th century, when the Louvre Museum restored The Wedding Feast at Cana, the steward of the house (standing in the lower-left-quarter) wore a red tabard coat as seen here.

 In 1989, the Louvre Museum began a painting restoration of The Wedding Feast at Cana, which provoked an art-world controversy like that caused by the 11-year Restoration of the Sistine Chapel frescoes (1989–1999).
 Organised as the Association to Protect the Integrity of Artistic Heritage (APIAH), artists protested against the restoration of the 426-year-old painting, and publicly demanded to be included in the matter, which demand the Louvre Museum denied.

 To the APIAH, especially controversial was the Museum's removal of a rouge marron red hue over-painting of the tabard coat of the house steward, who is standing (left-of-centre) in the foreground supervising the black, servant-boy handing a glass of the new, red wine to the bridegroom.
 The removal of the red hue revealed the original, green colour of the tabard.
 In opposing that aspect of the painting's restoration, the APIAH said that Veronese, himself, had changed the tabard's colour to rouge marron instead of the green colour of the initial version of the painting.

-In June 1992, three years into the restoration of the painting, The Wedding Feast at Cana twice suffered accidental damage.
+In June 1992, three years into the restoration, the painting twice suffered accidental damage.
 In the first accident, the canvas was spattered with rainwater that leaked into the museum through an air vent.
 In the second accident, which occurred two days later, the Louvre curators were raising the 1.5-ton-painting to a higher position upon the display-wall when a support-frame failed and collapsed.
 In falling to the museum floor, the metal framework that held and transported the painting punctured and tore the canvas; fortuitously, the five punctures and tears affected only the architectural and background areas of the painting, and not the faces of the wedding guests.